CanSkate Frequently Asked Questions

 The Skate Canada fee is an annual membership and is only valid from September 1 to August 31 of the following year, regardless of when you join the program.
 The fee is required by Skate Canada and is not retained by the club.
 This fee is non-refundable.

 What is the refund deadline for the Fall/Winter CanSkate session?

-The final refund deadline for CanSkate is Oct.
-20, 2018 for session 1, February 2, 2019 for session 2 and April 6, 2019 for session 3.
+The final refund deadline for CanSkate is October 19, 2019 for session 1 and February 1, 2020 for session 2.
 The refund will be based on the date of receipt of a written notice

 If I join the program after the withdrawal deadline, do I have any option to withdraw?